Andreyhuey/portfolio/README.md

 82. Don't go into the code alone
 83. Agile is not a noun; agile is how you do things

+## Agile way of doing things

+1. work out where you are
+2. make the smallest meaningful step towards where you want to be.
+3. Evaluate where you end up, and fix anything you broke.

 ### Resources

 [Infinite scrolling carousel with hover effects using Framer Motion](https://www.youtube.com/watch?v=Ot4n)